Scale-Adaptive Generative Flows for Multiscale Scientific Data: Numerical Efficiency through Design of Interpolation Schedules

-While the above discussion requires a wavenumber-dependent (non-scalar) schedule that may be difficult to implement in general, we demonstrate below that a scalar schedule can achieve a similar exponential improvement in the Gaussian case. \begin{proposition} Consider the interpolant process
+While the above discussion requires a wavenumber-dependent (non-scalar) schedule that may be difficult to implement in general, we demonstrate below that a scalar schedule can achieve a similar exponential improvement in the Gaussian case.
+We write the smallest eigenvalue below as $\lambda^\star$. \begin{proposition} Consider the interpolant process